-At June 30, 2017, the Authority had \$252,093 invested with North Carolina Capital Management Trust's Cash Portfolio which carried a credit rating of AAAm by Standard and Poor's.
-The Authority has no formal policy regarding interest rate and credit risk.
+At June 30, 2018, the Authority had \$270,326 invested with North Carolina Capital Management Trust's Government Portfolio which carried a credit rating of AAAm by Standard and Poor's.
+The City has no policy regarding interest rate or credit risk.
+The Authority does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.